KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 [Google Doc](https://docs.google.com/spreadsheets/d/1o4A8OwyqFwq57pEQ1NTIpNJxGx7A-t809LkmzXotGXI/edit#gid=1836241029)

 **Significance:**
-Co-op cannot be used to have a more favorable/easier elemental matchup against azhdaha as the his infused elements in a given week are the same for all players.
+Co-op cannot be used to have a more favorable/easier Elemental matchup against azhdaha as the his infused elements in a given week are the same for all players.

 ### La Signora